The Basics of Float Switches | Guide

 Normally Open Float Switches vs. Normally Closed Float Switches

 Conversely, a normally closed switch will turn off with rising liquid levels and on with falling levels.
-They are often used for Low Level alarms and filling, or pump up, pumps.
-As an example, if you want your float switch to trigger a low-level alarm, you would use a normally closed float switch.
-However, if you need to turn off an emptying pump when the level in a tank or reservoir gets too low, then you would use a normally open switch.
+They are often used for Low Level alarms and filling pumps.
+As an example, a float switch triggering an low-level alarm would call for a normally closed float switch.
+Likewise, turning off an emptying pump when the level in a tank gets too low calls for a normally open switch.

 Float Switch Setup and Installation Best Practices